kristof-levai-github/CSharp-MySQL-Web-Tech-Studies/README.md

 Welcome to the C#, MySQL, and Web Tech Studies and Projects repository!
 This repository serves as an archive of projects and studies related to C#, MySQL database, and web technologies that I worked on during my school years.

+__Note: I've made significant progress in web technologies, and the files here only reflect my previous understanding.
+Please visit my website for more recent projects.

 # Contents

 In this repository, you'll find a diverse range of projects and studies focused on C#, MySQL, and web technologies.
 Each project or study resides in its respective folder.